twsdbailey/Serial_to_74HC595/README.md

 **Note: The Information below is specific to the included example code.**

 Data sent to the arduino needs to be sent as ASCII characters.
-Sending the characters 255 will turn-on all eight outputs on the first shift register.
-Sending a second set of the characters 255 will turn-on all eight outputs on the second shift register.
+Sending the number characters 255 will turn-on all eight outputs on the first shift register.
+Sending a second set of the number characters 255 will turn-on all eight outputs on the second shift register.
 Conversely, sending  a 0 character will turn-off all eight outputs on the first shift registers.
 Sending a second 0 character will turn-off all eight outputs on the second shift register.

-When sending each two byte set, the characters need to be followed by a comma   x,x,
+When sending each two byte set, the number characters need to be followed by a comma   x,x,

 **Example:**